Cunard Line: Trafalgar House years (1971–1998)

-Carnival: from 1998–Present
+Carnival (1998–present)

 In 1998, the cruise line conglomerate Carnival Corporation acquired 62% of Cunard for US$425 million.
-Coincidently, it was the same percentage that Cunard owned in Cunard-White Star Line.
-The next year Carnival acquired the remaining stock for US$205 million.
+Coincidently, it was the same percentage that Cunard owned in Cunard-White Star Line and the company historian later stated the acquisition was in-part due to the success of James Cameron’s blockbuster 1997 film, Titanic.
+The next year Carnival acquired the remaining 38% and stock for US$205 million.
 Ultimately, Carnival sued Kværner claiming that the ships were in worse condition than represented and Kværner agreed to refund US$50 million to Carnival.
 Each of Carnival's cruise lines is designed to appeal to a different market, and Carnival was interested in rebuilding Cunard as a luxury brand trading on its British traditions.
 Under the slogan "Advancing Civilization Since 1840", Cunard's advertising campaign sought to emphasise the elegance and mystique of ocean travel.
 Only Queen Elizabeth 2 and Caronia continued under the Cunard brand and the company began Project Queen Mary to build a new ocean liner/cruise ship for the transatlantic route.

+Following the Carnival acquisition, Cunard Line introduced White Star Service to Queen Elizabeth 2 and Caronia, as a reference to the high standards of customer service expected of the company.
+The term is still used today onboard its newer vessels.
+The company has also created the White Star Academy, an in-house programme for preparing new crew members for the service standards expected on Cunard ships.

 By 2001, Carnival was the largest cruise company, followed by Royal Caribbean and P&O Princess Cruises, which had recently separated from its parent, P&O. When Royal Caribbean and P&O Princess agreed to merge, Carnival countered with a hostile takeover bid for P&O Princess.
 Carnival rejected the idea of selling Cunard to resolve antitrust issues with the acquisition.
 European and US regulators approved the merger without requiring Cunard's sale.
 After the merger was completed, Carnival moved Cunard's headquarters to the offices of Princess Cruises in Santa Clarita, California, so that administrative, financial and technology services could be combined.

 Carnival House opened in Southampton in 2009, and executive control of Cunard Line transferred from Carnival Corporation in the United States, to Carnival UK, the primary operating company of Carnival plc.
 As the UK-listed holding company of the group, Carnival plc had executive control of all Carnival Group activities in the UK, with the headquarters of all UK-based brands, including Cunard, in offices at Carnival House.